 What are the benefits of being a member of Lynch Primary Care?

 There are many, especially for patients who need to see the doctor often to monitor a condition or coordinate multiple healthcare needs.
-Dr. Lynch believes that every patient deserves the best possible healthcare, meaning access to an experienced physician, who knows and understands your health history, your beliefs and preferences, your home and work situation and other pertinent aspects of your life, all of which need to be considered when making important medical decisions.
+Dr. Lynch and Dr. O’Hare believe that every patient deserves the best possible healthcare, meaning access to an experienced physician, who knows and understands your health history, your beliefs and preferences, your home and work situation and other pertinent aspects of your life, all of which need to be considered when making important medical decisions.

 What if I need to see a specialist?

-Because Dr. Lynch provides so many in-office services, you will spend less time running from specialist to specialist.
-However, if the need for a specialist arises, Dr. Lynch knows most of the specialists in the area and refers to those who provide patients with stellar care.
-Dr. Lynch will coordinate your care with the appropriate specialist and expedite access, if necessary.
+Because Dr. Lynch and Dr. O’Hare provide so many in-office services, you will spend less time running from specialist to specialist.
+However, if the need for a specialist arises, Dr. Lynch and Dr. O’Hare know most of the specialists in the area and refers to those who provide patients with stellar care.
+Dr. Lynch and Dr. O’Hare will coordinate your care with the appropriate specialist and expedite access, if necessary.

-Once I am a member of Lynch Primary Care, how can I reach Dr. Lynch?
+Once I am a member of Lynch Primary Care, how can I reach Dr. Lynch or Dr. O'Hare?

-With the exception of vacations and unexpected emergencies, Dr. Lynch is available to patients 24 hours a day.
+With the exception of vacations and unexpected emergencies, Dr. Lynch and Dr. O’Hare are available to patients 24 hours a day.
 For routine or non-urgent matters, you have the option of calling the office or sending an email or fax.
-If you need to speak with Dr. Lynch regarding an urgent matter, you may contact him at the office during office hours or directly by cell phone after hours.
-If he is not able to take your call immediately, he will contact you as quickly as possible (usually within 10-15 minutes).
+If you need to speak with Dr. Lynch or Dr. O’Hare regarding an urgent matter, you may contact them at the office during office hours or directly by cell phone after hours.
+If they are not able to take your call immediately, they will contact you as quickly as possible (usually within 10-15 minutes).

-What happens when Dr. Lynch is away on vacation or unavailable?
+What happens when Dr. Lynch or Dr. O'Hare is away on vacation or unavailable?

-Dr. Lynch makes arrangements with an experienced Board-Certified Internist or Certified Nurse Practitioner to provide outpatient coverage during infrequent times of unavailability.
+Dr. Lynch and Dr. O’Hare make arrangements with an experienced Board-Certified Internist or Certified Nurse Practitioner to provide outpatient coverage during infrequent times of unavailability.
 These professionals have access to your records, if needed, and are as accommodating as possible.

 Can family and friends see the doctor?